 Kin Canada Bursaries, a program of the Hal Rogers Endowment Fund (HREF), awarded 72 deserving students with a $1,000 bursary for their 2015-16 school year.
 Successful applicants were chosen based on their community and school involvement, knowledge of Kin Canada and financial need.

-This $1,000 scholarship is awarded to a Sturgeon Public School Division graduate who lives in the Town of Gibbons and who has achieved the highest academic average in Grade 12.
+This $1,000 scholarship is awarded to a Sturgeon Public Schools graduate who lives in the Town of Gibbons and who has achieved the highest academic average in Grade 12.

 The Mensa Canada Scholarship Programme offers a number of different scholarships.
 The awards range from $1,000 - $3,000, and each has its own eligibility requirements.

 $500.00 award offered to a high school student who is entering an education program directly following high school.

 The RBC Aboriginal Student Awards Program was created in 1992 to assist aboriginal students to complete post-secondary education and to provide an opportunity for RBC to strengthen its relationship with the aboriginal community.
 Selected students are awarded $4,000 each academic year for two to four years to use towards tuition, books, supplies and living expenses.